revk/NOTSCO/ProposedChanges.md

 TOTSCO bulletin 66 means the API specification should clarify.
 As the very least :-

-- Letterbox post messages received by the CP can include based syntax checks for the message, and can use the `envelope.source.correlationID` (per source RCPID) to identify duplicate received messages (and ignore, or resend a previous reply as appropriate).
+- Letterbox post messages received by the CP can include basic syntax and structure checks for the message, and can use the `envelope.source.correlationID` (per source RCPID) to identify duplicate received messages (and ignore, or resend a previous reply as appropriate).
+However, further processing of the sematics of the message are expected to be done after confirming receipt at an HTTP level.
 - Whilst the SLA 3 seconds, it is recommended that messages be queued for processing and an HTTP level response within 200ms where possible.
 Delayed responses can lead to duplicate messages and/or message delivery failures.

 ## OTS